empathic-ai/ragent/README.md

 </div>

 # Ragent
-An open-source Rust-based framework for agents--designed for multimodal, multi-agent workflows with maximal performance in the cloud, on the web, on desktop and mobile devices, and on embedded devices.
+An open-source Rust-based framework for agents--designed for multimodal, multi-agent workflows with maximal performance in the cloud, on the web, on desktop and mobile devices, and in embedded environments.

 # Usage